 |Making a Zoom call||1.5 Mbps||1.5 Mbps|

-Most internet connections are designed to give you fast download speeds, but don’t prioritize upload speeds the same way.
+Most internet connections are designed to give you fast download speeds but don’t prioritize upload speeds the same way.
 For tasks like web surfing or video streaming, this isn’t usually a problem.
 But many students find themselves uploading material all the time.
 If you find yourself in this position, look for an internet connection with symmetrical upload speeds, like fiber.

 If you study something like video production, uploading your big project could take all night, as even some of the faster types of internet, like cable, often have low upload speeds.
-Although you can get by on less speed, this can be very frustrating, so we suggest looking for an upload speed of 25 Mbps.
+Although you can get by with less speed, this can be very frustrating, so we suggest looking for an upload speed of 25 Mbps.